z38/ui-bundle/Resources/doc/placeholders.md

  - **template** or **action** - The path to Twig template or controller action is used to rendering the item.
  - **applicable** - The condition indicates whether the item can be rendered or not.
- - **acl** - The ACL resource(s).
-Can be a string or array of strings.
-Can be used to restrict access to the item.
-If several ACL resources are provided an access is granted only if all of them grant an access.
  - **data** - An additional data to be passed to the Twig template or controller.